April’s Lessons In Covid

 Stop, drop and roll.
 It’s the first thing you do if you are on fire.
 When you are fighting an exterior invasion you stop tonic herbs and foods and start using herbs, formulas and treatment to push the pathogen out to the exterior.
 You help your Lungs and Wei Qi— immune system — fight.
 In any acute situation there is a hierarchy of treatment.

-2. Treat shock.
+Treat shock.
 Wasn’t relevant in my case.
+Next…

 Treat The Person

 This means that you adapt your treatment based on the individual's state and stage of health.
 Covid is Covid but how it affects one person can be different from the next.
 Big pathologies can often destabilize or trigger other patterns the person may have.
 Some people had cough, some don’t, some had aches and restlessness some don’t.
+Covid can attack digestive systems for those with weak digestive systems.
 We also consider any current health conditions and medications the person may be on.

 In my case, the fever that my Wei Qi brought on to fight Covid —what my immune system is supposed to do, good Wei Qi, thank you — burned up a lot of Yin and Blood and triggered peri-menopause patterns including hot flashes and my cycle.
-I had balanced it out.
-It also contributed to agitation, restlessness, dry skin, thirst, and petechiae along the Lung and Pericardium channels.
+I had balanced it out prior to this battle.
+It also contributed to agitation, restlessness, dry skin, thirst, and petechiae along the Lung and Pericardium channels — signs that the heat was burning up more of my Yin.

-I did not get a cough, until after I was clear of Covid —an indicator that my Lungs were weaker and need rebuilding.
+Interestingly, I did not get a cough, until after I was clear of Covid according to the test —an indicator that my Lungs were weaker and needed rebuilding.

 Recovery and Restoring